evilcyber.com

 A Pair Of Dumbbells

-To give you more variety, dumbbells simply can’t be beat as the most versatile piece of home workout equipment you can have.
-They are small, take up little space and virtually every body part under the sun can be exercised with them: dumbbell presses work the chest, kickbacks are an isolation for the triceps, biceps curls for the biceps and step-ups do the legs – you name it.
+If you want more variety you can’t beat dumbbells.
+They are the most versatile piece of home workout equipment you can have.
+They are small, take up little space and you can exercise every body part under the sun with them: dumbbell presses work the chest, kickbacks are an isolation for the triceps, biceps curls for the biceps and step-ups do the legs – you name it.

 A pair of dumbbells